 Short Communications (up to 10 thousand characters, no more than 4 pages template);

-Publicistic articles on different topic subjects (are not indexed in scientometric databases)
+Publicistic articles on different topics (are not indexed in scientometric databases);

 General design requirements

-• Text is presented in an MS Word text editor, chemical formulas and diagrams must be printed using the ChemDraw editor (ACS Document 1996 style) and inserted into the template as an object.
+• Text should be presented in the MS Word text editor, chemical formulas and diagrams must be prepared using the ChemDraw editor (ACS Document 1996 style) and inserted into the template as an object.

 • Mathematical signs and symbols, Greek letters, units of measurement, as well as initials of authors, volume numbers and pages in literature sources should be separated by the non-breaking space by pressing Ctrl + Shift + Spacebar.

 • For chemical compounds first described in the article or which are the main object of study, in addition to the formula, the full name according to the IUPAC nomenclature should be given.
 To obtain the names, we recommend following the next guidance: 1.
 IUPAC Nomenclature of Organic Chemistry; Rigaudy, J.; Klesney, S. P., Eds; Pergamon: Oxford, 1979.
 2. A Guide to IUPAC Nomenclature of Organic Compounds (Recommendation 1993); Blackwell Scientific Publication, 1993; (see http://www.acdlabs.com).
 3. The ACS Style Guide; Dodd, J. S., Ed.; American Chemical Society: Washington, DC, 1997.